rtts/ialauncher/README.md

 You can now launch the interface using the `ialauncher` command.
 To see the available options, type `ialauncher --help`.

-*One option that I personally use all the time is `--slideshow` which turns IA Launcher into an awesome screensaver, displaying a new DOS title screen every few seconds.
-Whenever I'm bored, I walk over to my dedicated DOS gaming PC and press `Enter` to play a game.*
+*A useful option is`--slideshow` which turns IA Launcher into an awesome screensaver, displaying a new DOS game title screen every few seconds.*

 Special Keys